Updated by Bobby

 You can't overstate the appeal generated by vintage distortion sounds and the pedals that create them.

 There's a reason the Ibanez Tube Screamer and Jim Dunlop Fuzz Face are some of the best-selling stompboxes in existence, even as modern distortion pedals gain in popularity.
 In fact, Hendrix-style fuzz distortions have made a remarkable comeback into the mainstream in recent years.
-Just ask Black Stone Cherry's Chris Robertson (more on them below), Taylor Momsen (The Pretty Reckless) or Dorthy Martin.
+Just ask Black Stone Cherry's Chris Robertson (more on them below), Taylor Momsen (The Pretty Reckless) or Dorothy Martin.

 In many cases, vintage distortion pedals are considered more "authentic" and, as a result, are more heavily sought after.